nidhish-nayak/fabric-clothing/README.md

 ## How razorpay backend service works 🔌

+- Repository Link: https://github.com/nidhish-nayak/node-razorpay
+- `src > components > payment-form.tsx` component handles the frontend for the above razorpay backend.
 - To get more insights on razorpay backend service you can refer to the repository which handles this service.
-- Repository Link: https://github.com/nidhish-nayak/node-razorpay
 - Please do not make multiple requests.
 Instead, you can clone the repo, create your own razorpay account to get KEY_ID and KEY_SECRET.
 - You will be able to recreate this by running it on localhost:4000 using command `npm run dev`.
 - When both fabric-clothing & node-razorpay are run on localhost, the payment should work seamlessly as I have configured the endpoints.